aurelia/app-ux-showcase/README.md

 ## Running The App

-To run the app, execute the following command from within the app-contacts folder:
+To run the app, execute the following command from within the app folder:

 ```
 au run